jennahamlin/el_gato/docs/input_output.md

 Paired-end reads: Locus coverage information and *mompS* primer information.

 Assembly: BLAST hit length and sequence identity thresholds and locus location information.

+### run.log
+A detailed log of the steps taken during el_gato's running includes the outputs of any programs called by el_gato and any errors encountered.
+Some command outputs include headers (e.g., samtools coverage and BLAST).